12 balls puzzle: You have 12 balls identical in looks with one fake

-Result 1 of 12 balls puzzle: First result of 1st weighing—the right pan goes down and left pan goes up
+First weighing Result 1 of 12 balls puzzle: The right pan descends and the left pan goes up.

 1.1.
 Either the left side up-going four balls contain the fake lighter ball, or

 1.2.
-The right side down-going pan contains the fake heavier ball.
+The right side descending pan has the fake heavier ball.

 The picture below shows the situation.

-Result 2 of 12 balls puzzle: Second possibility—the left pan goes down:
+First weighing Result 2 of 12 balls puzzle: The left pan descends and right pan goes up.

 2.1.
-Either the left side down-going 4 balls contain the fake heavier ball, or
+Either the left side descending 4 balls contain the fake heavier ball, or

 2.2.
-The right side up-going pan contains the fake lighter ball.
+The right side up-going pan has the fake lighter ball.

-Essentially, these two results would need very similar actions as the results 1.1 and 1.2.
+These two results will need similar actions as the outcomes 1.1 and 1.2.

-Result 3 of 12 balls puzzle: Third possibility—the pans are equally balanced:
+First weighing Result 3 of 12 balls puzzle: The pans are equally balanced: